Skip to content

 Website: www.smauk.org.uk

-If you are wondering about an aspect of life with SMA, we hope the Living With SMA area of our website will be a helpful starting point, giving you useful information and ideas.
-It builds on knowledge and advice from the SMA Community and SMA UK’s Support & Outreach Team, and covers a whole host of topics, including: health & wellbeing, equipment, homes, education, work, transport, leisure, holidays, financial, and emotional and social support.
+The Living With SMA area of our website gives useful information and ideas.
+It builds on knowledge and advice from the SMA Community and SMA UK’s Support Services Team.
+It covers a whole host of topics, including: equipment, homes, nursery and school, transport, leisure, holidays, financial, and emotional and social support.

-You can keep up to date with information, new research developments and much more by signing up for our monthly E-news.
+You can keep up to date about events, new research developments and much more by signing up for our monthly E-news >.

 Muscular Dystrophy UK